Saturday, June 25, 2016

 Nohka and Medicine for the People had the crowd bringing out the hula hoops.

 Chelsea Lankes had to deal with static problems for her first two songs, but that didn't stop her from delivering a killer set.
-She announced that she just broke up with her boyfriends.
+She announced that she just broke up with her boyfriend.
 The men in the audience cheered.
 Hopefully, none of those cheering had girlfriends with them.

 Warchief was my last band of the day.
 The Old Towne Pub was packed.
 I slowly positioned myself closer to the stage so that I could get some photos.
 This band's encore was "Born to be Wild."
 That got the crowd singing.